m0ose/asx/docs/Patches.md

 If a color map is given, scale the patch color via p.v's value where min/max are the min/max values for p.v.

-If the patch is on edge, return the left over value to the p.v
+If the patch is on edge, return the leftover value to the p.v

 > `diffuse4 (v, rate, colorMap = null, min = 0, max = 1)`